cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 **Tasks and questions:**
   - Try to increase the Poisson threshold.
 How does the `text2workspace` report changes?
-  - Check how much the cross section measurement and uncertainties change using `FitDiagnostics`. -> PER DOPO
-  - It is also useful to check how the expected uncertainty changes using an Asimov dataset, say with `r=10` injected.  -> PER DOPO
-  - **Advanced task:** See what happens if the Poisson threshold is increased.
-Based on your results, what threshold would you recommend for this analysis? -> PER DOPO

 ### C: Control regions
 In a modern analysis it is typical for some or all of the backgrounds to be estimated using the data, instead of relying purely on MC simulation.